 - Flooding from external sources can result from heavy rains, storms such as hurricanes, rapid snow melt or local overflowing lakes or rivers.

 - Moisture intrusion through the building envelope is typically more subtle.
 Humid outdoor air may be drawn in through structural cracks and gaps.
 Over a period, chronic dampness forms in spaces like wall voids, unventilated attics and service areas, spawning hidden mold growth that persists unseen.

-For professional remediation of water intrusion in commercial buildings and its secondary damages such as mold growth, contact SERVPRO of Ponte Vedra and the Beaches.
-(904) 246-6118
+For professional remediation of water intrusion in commercial buildings and its secondary damages such as mold growth, contact SERVPRO of The Beaches/Ponte Vedra at 904-246-6118.

 When there is a fire in your home or business it can be a devastating loss.
 Did you know that even after the fire is out, smoke can still damage other areas of the property?
 The smoky odor from a fire can make the entire home or business smell horrible and smoke damage, if left untreated, can often exceed fire damage in repair and replacement costs.
 Fire damage repairs must begin quickly to maximize effectiveness and minimize loss due to smoke damage.